Saturday, 15 May 2021

-Nearly half (49%) of UK tradespeople experience mental health problems due to work-related issues, a new study1 has found.
+Nearly half (49%) of UK tradespeople experience mental health problems due to work-related issues, a new study

 The research, commissioned for Mental Health Awareness Week (May 10th-16th) by IronmongeryDirect, the UK’s largest supplier of specialist ironmongery, found that nearly three in five (58%) experience some form of mental health problem, such as stress, anxiety or depression, at least once a week.